Treat Anemia Using Herbal Home Remedies

 Typical Causes of Anemia

-Anemia develops when the body, specifically the bone marrow, produces less red blood cells than the number that are destroyed.
-This blood condition can be triggered by any of the following causes:
+The first thing you need to do is understand your affliction.
+Anemia develops when the body, specifically the bone marrow, produces fewer red blood cells than the number that are destroyed.
+This blood condition can be triggered by any of the following:

-- 1Iron deficiency anemia.Plain and simple, anemia ensues when your body is not getting enough iron from your diet.
+- 1Plain and simple, Anemia ensues when your body is not getting enough iron from your diet.
 To manufacture or synthesize hemoglobin, the oxygen-carrying factor in your RBCs, your body needs iron.
-Without iron, there will not be enough materials to produce the hemoglobin for the red blood cells.Advertisement
+Without iron, there won't be enough materials necessary to produce the hemoglobin for the red blood cells.Iron deficiency anemia.Advertisement

-- 2Vitamin deficiency anemia.Aside from iron, your body also needs vitamin B-12 and folate to synthesize enough red blood cells.
-If you are getting enough of these through diet or supplements, but still suffer from the condition, your body may not be absorbing the vitamins due to certain medications you are taking or because of certain medical conditions like celiac disease.Advertisement
+- 2Aside from iron, your body also needs vitamin B-12 and folate to synthesize enough red blood cells.
+If you are getting enough of these through diet or supplements, but still suffer from the condition, your body may not be absorbing the vitamins due to certain medications you are taking or because of certain medical conditions like celiac disease.Vitamin deficiency anemia.Advertisement

 - To prepare a delicious nettle tea, add raspberry.